 Hence, while, in chapter 16 of Leviathan, Hobbes explicitly defines the person as ‘an Actor’ (or representative), the person’s root meaning as the theatrical mask opens up to the possibility that the person might (also) be the represented (that is, the persona).
 In effect, if one takes a closer look at that chapter, one sees that person is already being used to refer both to the representative and to that which is being represented (the persona).
 Upon reflection this much seems to be entailed by Hobbes’s basic understanding of person as a capacity for agency, and his treatment of representation as a matter of conferring agency via personation, or via – to use the Ciceronian expression Hobbes himself adopts – “bearing the person of”.
-To personate is for X to represent Y as (if) an agent, or the source of words and actions – that is, as a person – and X is the same person qua representer as Y is qua representee (Abizadeh 2013: 923).
-Hence, as the chapter draws to a close, and Hobbes expounds the process of incorporation whereby the state is generated, he does not hesitate in using person to designate both the party being represented and the representative: the multitude of men found in nature are ‘made One Person [the person of the commonwealth], when they are by one man, or one Person, Represented [the person of the sovereign]’ (Malcolm 2012, 248).
+To personate is for X to represent Y as (if) an agent, or the source of words and actions – that is, as a person – and X is the same person qua representer as Y is qua representee (Abizadeh 2013, 923).
+Hence, as chapter 16 draws to a close, and Hobbes expounds the process of incorporation whereby the state is generated, he does not hesitate in using person to designate both the party being represented and the representative: “the multitude of men found in nature are ‘made One Person [the person of the commonwealth], when they are by one man, or one Person, Represented [the person of the sovereign]” (Malcolm 2012, 248; 1651, 82).
 If there are any doubts about Hobbes’s interchangeable use of the term “person”, then chapter 42 dissuades them.
-For there, in an explicit cross-reference to chapter 16, “person” comes to be defined as ‘that which is Represented by another’ (Malcolm 2012, 776).
+For there, in an explicit cross-reference to chapter 16, “person” comes to be defined as ‘that which is Represented by another’ (Malcolm 2012, 776; 1651, 268).
 The cross-reference has sometimes been dismissed as a glitch, but as I have argued elsewhere (Brito Vieira 2009, 168), I think Hobbes means exactly what he says: that there is an identification between representer and representee in the register of representation.
 Peter and John are different natural persons.
 But if Peter gives John powers of attorney to purchase a house for him, then in negotiating and sealing the real estate contract John is the same person as representative as Peter is as represented.
-To return to the theatre, actor and character are surely different persons (say, Kenneth Branagh and Hamlet, respectively).
+To return to the theater, actor and character are surely different persons (say, Kenneth Branagh and Hamlet, respectively).
 But the play – its roles and characters - properly exists first and only when they are played, and for the play’s duration Kenneth Branagh is the same person as representer as Hamlet is as representee.
 It happens similarly with the state: sovereigns are not identical to the one incorporated person they bear.
 However, while in power the sovereign qua representative is the same person as the state qua representee.

+SECTION BREAK?

+Of Authors, Actors and Authorization